Career Opportunities

 William James College is an institution and a community committed to the principles of excellence, fairness and respect for all people.
 Our Inclusive Excellence model infuses diversity, equity and inclusion efforts into the core of institutional functioning to realize the educational benefits of diversity both locally and globally.
 We are committed to strengthening communities, including our workplace, by fostering the development of the intercultural competencies necessary for change agents in an increasingly complex, pluralistic society.

-William James College announces multiple openings for full-time Core Faculty positions in the Doctoral Clinical Psychology Department beginning August 2024.
-Rank is commensurate with experience.
-The salary for this academic position is highly competitive with a compensation base of $80,000- $90,000.
-Position may also be eligible for the Public Service Loan Forgiveness (PSLF) Program.
+William James College announces an opening for a full-time Core Faculty position in the Doctoral Clinical Psychology Department beginning on August 4, 2025.
+Rank and salary are commensurate with experience and the benefits are highly competitive.
+The minimum starting salary for this academic position is $90,000 and is consistent with the department’s salary equity considerations for incoming faculty.

 William James College is committed to an active, intentional, and ongoing engagement with diversity—in people, in the curriculum, in the co-curriculum, and in the college’s intellectual, social, cultural, and geographical communities.
 William James College endorses a framework of inclusive excellence, which recognizes that institutional excellence comes from fully engaging with diversity in all aspects of institutional activities.